paulcode123/SciWeb3.0/SciWeb 3.0 full plan.md

 Collab(Through Project Node)
 Can add collaborators to the project, automatically shares all child nodes of the project node, add whiteboards, delegate tasks, etc.
 Write(through essay node)
-Lets user upload their essay, AI evaluates it, scores it on(creativity, argumentation, grammar, organization, evidence, analysis, general) each with their own standardized scoring rubric
+Lets user upload their essay, AI evaluates it, scores it on(creativity, argumentation, grammar, organization, evidence, analysis, general/rubric-specific) each with their own standardized scoring rubric
 AI provides feedback for each category
 Final essay draft scores are saved and compared to the grade that they actually received A multivariate linear regression is run on all essays, giving a predicted essay score for that teacher, and plots of means, distributions, coefficients, scores vs. individual metrics, etc.
 Peer review system
+can upload rubric and prompts,
 Grade Analysis(linked in various places)
 Revamped but otherwise similar